gbxyz/perl-net-rdap/README.md

     $rdap = Net::RDAP->new(%OPTIONS);

-Constructor method, returns a new object. %OPTIONS is optional, but may contain any of the following options:
+Constructor method, returns a new object. `%OPTIONS` is optional, but may contain any of the following options:

-- `use_cache` - if true, copies of RDAP responses are stored on disk, and are updated if the copy on the server is more up-to-date.
+- `use_cache` - if set to a true value, copies of RDAP responses are stored on disk, and are updated if the copy on the server is more up-to-date.
 This behaviour is disabled by default and must be explicitly enabled.
 **Note:** this setting controls whether [Net::RDAP](https://metacpan.org/pod/Net%3A%3ARDAP) caches RDAP records;
 it doesn't control caching of IANA registries by [Net::RDAP::Registry](https://metacpan.org/pod/Net%3A%3ARDAP%3A%3ARegistry)